Sergiu034/ps2025_stoicasergiu/README.md

 2. **Posts, Comments & Reactions**: Handles user-generated content and interactions.
 3. **Moderation & Notifications**: Manages content moderation and user notifications.

+In addition to the microservices implementation, this repository also includes **documents for the final project**, which was developed using the microservices created throughout the university year.

 ## Functionalities

 ### Functionality 1: Authentication & Authorization (A1)